How to Use BW-921

 Moulds should be clean and free of contaminents.
 To clean silicone moulds you can pour in boiling water from the kettle and let it soak for a few minutes.
 Pour out water and wipe inside with a cloth or you can even scrape the sides with a spoon or other tool.

 During Canadian winters, you may find it beneficial to warm up your silicone moulds prior to use.
 This can be done in the oven at the lowest setting until the inside is warm to the touch.
 The room temperature where pouring occurs should also not be lower than 22C.
-Ideally 24C.
 Wrapping old towels around moulds works to retain heat, preventing candles from cooling down too quickly.
 The use of a heat lamp can also aid in keeping a proper temperature for candles while they cool.

 If you experience: